~ click here for the geeklist of all 100 Plays of Death Angel. ~

 6) Change Yellow's attack to Terminator's Fury:

-"Each time Sergeant Arbalan rolls a [skull] while defending, the attack misses and slay up to 3 Genestealers from the attacking swarm."
+"When Sergeant Arbalan rolls a [skull] while defending, the attack misses and slay Genestealers from the attacking swarm up to the number shown."

 Hoping that this gives the Deathwings one more (much needed) reliable defensive ability.
 Still depends on Arbalan being in position, so shouldn't be too powerful I think.